Kissaki/rest2go/README.md

 See the *examples* folder for coded examples.

 rest.go uses the standard http package to provide resources through specified resource routes.
-Add a new route like:
+Add a new route and corresponding resource using the Resource method:

 	rest.Resource("resourcepath", resourcevariable)